 How did this financial product perform with regard to the sustainability indicators to determine the alignment of the reference benchmark with the environmental or social characteristics promoted?
-This product does not have an ESG Benchmark.
+This product is passively managed.
+Its investment strategy is to replicate the Index while minimizing the related tracking error.
+As a result, the sustainability indicators of the Product performed overall in line with the ones of the Index.